 Princess Elisabeth Antarctic Station, named after Princess Elisabeth, Duchess of Brabant, eldest daughter of King Philippe of Belgium, is the first-ever zero-emission station located in Utsteinen Nunatak in Queen Maud Land.
 Since the days of the Belgica in 1898, Belgium had a strong relationship with Antarctica and built the King Baudouin research station that closed in 1967.
 However, after four decades, on February 15 of 2009, Princess Elisabeth Antarctic Station, a Belgian scientific polar zero-emission research station, designed, built and operated by the International Polar Foundation was founded.

 The station was built to further explore the polar region.
-Researching the earth’s magnetic force, polar science, microbiology and many more, make it possible for scientists and researches to explore and have an expedition on ease.
+Researching the earth’s magnetic force, polar science, microbiology and many more, make it possible for scientists and researchers to explore and have an expedition with ease.
 The station helped them to save time and energy, as the base is one conducive facility to further study their discoveries.
 Researchers will not waste time in going to and from the Antarctic to Belgium but can have all the time to explore and stay at the station, making it more economically practical for both the government and the International Polar Foundation.
-The station gives also security to the scientists as they will not experience and endure the freezing cold temperature of the region but can shelter to the unique features of the facility making them warm and comfortable while studying their discoveries.
+The station also gives security to the scientists as they will not experience and endure the freezing cold temperature of the region but can shelter in the unique features of the facility making them warm and comfortable while studying their discoveries.

 With the extreme weather in Antarctica, known for its strong winds and sunlight, the station as the first zero-emission station, runs entirely on solar and wind energy through the use of a smart grid or the electrical grid which includes different operation and energy measures including smart meters, appliances, renewable energy resources and energy-efficient resources.